wturner123/azurestack-docs/content/en/docs/hci/StorageStack/Overview/_index.md

 Volsnap is the component that creates system provider for the volume [shadow copy service (VSS)](https://learn.microsoft.com/en-us/windows-server/storage/file-server/volume-shadow-copy-service).
 This service is controller by ***vssadmin.exe***

-### Bitlocker
+### BitLocker

 ***fvevol.sys***

-Bitlocker is well known disk encryption software that is on the market since Windows Vista.
-In PowerShell you can expose volume status with **Get-BitlockerVolume** command.
+BitLocker is well known disk encryption software that is on the market since Windows Vista.
+In PowerShell you can expose volume status with **Get-BitLockerVolume** command.

 ![](StorageStack09.png)